mjuettner/aws-ssm-ec2ic-demo/README.md

 ---
 ## **Explanation**

 Without diving into all the under-the-covers complexity, the SSM shell access method is pretty straightforward.
-The user contacts the SSM service and requests a shell session on the EC2 instance, IAM permissions and such are checked, and SSM presents the user with a shell.
+The user contacts the SSM service and requests a shell session on the EC2 instance, IAM permissions and such are checked, and SSM connects the user with a shell.

 The SSH through an SSM Tunnel using temporary SSH keys is a little more involved, so here's what's going on there:
 - The user executes `mssh <instance-id>` (or `msftp <instance-id>`)